Skip to main content

 • Dates and Deadlines

 The UNO Scott Scholars Program seeks innovative, academically minded, and dynamic student leaders for our growing cohort.
-If you're a high-achieving scholar in Nebraska, don't miss the opportunity to apply.
+If you're a high-achieving scholar in Nebraska, don't miss the opportunity to apply!

 From comprehensive financial support to an immersive living and learning community experience, the Walter Scott, Jr. Scholarship is an unmatched launchpad for your future.

 Join our mailing list to stay informed!
-Timeline and deadlines coming soon.

 STEPS FOR SCOTT SCHOLARS APPLICANTS

-1. Apply to UNO
+1. Apply to UNO & Obtain Your NUID

 Complete the UNO Application for Undergraduate Admission, if you have not already done so already.

 Be sure to identify a Scott Scholars-approved STEM major.
+To change your major, email unoadmissions@unomaha.edu.

 The Scott Scholars Application requires you to input your NUID for verification purposes.

-3. Submit the Scott Scholars Application - Coming Early Fall 2025!
+2. Submit the Scott Scholars Application

 To begin, access the online Walter Scott, Jr. Scholarship Application.

-If you are logged in to your Microsoft account, your browser may store your unfinished application, but it is recommended that you complete the application in one session and save your responses in another document.
+If you are logged into your Microsoft account, your browser may store your unfinished application, but it is recommended that you complete the application in one session and save your responses in another document.

-To prepare, gather and create the following required application materials before starting the form:
+Gather and create the following required application materials before starting the form:

 • Resume